tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

 ### Productive

 The `tremor-script` parsing tool-chain has been designed with ease-of-debugging and ease-of-development in mind.
-It has buitin support for syntax-highlighting on the console with errors annotating highlighted sections of badly written scripts to simplify fixing such scripts.
+It has builtin support for syntax-highlighting on the console with errors annotating highlighted sections of badly written scripts to simplify fixing such scripts.

 ## Language